 From the article (with some modification to avoid political landmines), we get the following:

 “The development of artificial intelligence has increasingly become a national security…

 Added by Bill Schmarzo on November 4, 2017 at 6:00am —

 Big Data tools not only simplify lengthy analytical procedures in any industry, but they also provide a competitive advantage to banks.
 With new regulations, banks are looking at ways to make compliance procedures more effective and accurate.
 Big Data in banking is slowly gaining momentum and becoming an inevitable necessity across the banking industry.
-As traditional… Continue
+As… Continue

 Added by Deena Zaidi on November 2, 2017 at 11:00am —